epicodus-classroom/dei-curriculum/dei-reflections/0_dei_reflections_introduction.md

 You can edit your personal reflections by returning to the prompt and directly editing your response in the text box.
 Once you are satisfied, simply click "Resubmit" to record your changes.

-Also, you will see a due date for every reflective assignment on Epicenter.
-If you are ever unsure about the due date for a personal reflection, the best thing to do is to review the due date listed on the prompt.
+You will see a due date for every reflective assignment on Epicenter.
+If you are ever unsure about the due date for a personal reflection, the best thing to do is to review the due date listed on the Epicenter prompt.
 As a rule, each reflection is due in the same week that the corresponding lesson reading is assigned:

 *  For full-time students, DEI lessons are assigned on Mondays, and the personal reflections are due on Friday at 5 pm.
 *  For part-time students, DEI lessons are assigned on Wednesday, and the personal reflections are due on Sunday at 8 am.